 Children living with domestic abuse face significant challenges.
 Children report that moving house to flee the violent parent causes them distress, and makes it very hard for them to make and keep friends.
 Many children also state that they prefer informal channels of assistance, primarily because they fear the repercussions for their mothers if the problem is met with official intervention.
 Another common problem encountered is that teenage boys are not permitted to stay in women’s refuges, which separates parent and child, and increases the risk of homelessness for affected young people.
 Domestic violence is a frequent factor in family court disputes.
 Research in Scotland shows that 55% of children who were asked their views in a family dispute involving domestic violence did not want contact with the (alleged) abuser: “Children described being hit and shouted at, destruction of property, feeling ‘sad’ or frightened and parental alcohol abuse as key reasons for not wanting contact.”

 Voice Against Violence is a group of young people in Scotland with first-hand experience of domestic abuse.
 They have many recommendations for improvement of practical services, including strengthening relationships with professionals and others, for example: “Better advice from social workers…trust.”
-They also talk about the difficulties experienced accessing emergency accommodation: “Need good place to stay fast!!
+They also talk about the difficulties experienced accessing emergency accommodation: “You need good place to stay fast!!
 No waiting lists!
-In refuges, more room so you don’t need to share a bathroom and stuff, being able to invite your friends and to decorate your own room.”
+In refuges, it would be good to have more room so you don’t need to share a bathroom and stuff, and to be able to invite your friends and to decorate your own room.”

 Most children who experience domestic violence report that their families are their greatest support.
-In Ireland, for example, research has shown that: “For most of the children interviewed, their greatest supports — practical and emotional — came from their siblings and then from their mothers.”
+In Ireland, for example, research has shown that: “For most of the children interviewed, their greatest support — practical and emotional — came from their siblings and then from their mothers.”
 A common point emphasised in the research is the assistance required to rebuild relationships between mother and children where it has been damaged by domestic violence.
-Voice Against Violence emphasise what children want: “Mums also supported to help build relationship again.”
+Voice Against Violence emphasise what children want: “Mums should also be supported to help rebuild relationships.”
 In Romania, children report very rarely using helplines or accepting help from anyone other than friends and family when they have problems, again emphasising the importance of finding ways to support children’s personal relationships.

 Education campaigns should also play a part in tackling domestic violence.
 Research in Serbia indicates that the majority of students would like to have issues around gender violence – including prevention – discussed in school.